 One of our first activities was to start the Thomas Gardner (planter) page on Wikipedia and have added several other pages or links.
 A good example might be when there were news stories about Amelia Earhart's plane.
 Gardner Island was mentioned; so, we had to look at that (as we have with other areas: Gardner Junction, Gardner, CO, Gardiner, OR).
 And, John got into that story, too.

 I well remember John's first email.
-He congratulated us as he had run across our Wikipedia tagging.
+He congratulated us as he had run across our Wikipedia tagging (put link to Thomas Gardner's page in that of Gideon Gardner).
 I do not know if he wrote about Gardner Island, but we did discuss Gardner's Beacon.
 And, John was kind enough to contribute articles as well as provide other information to support our research (thank you, John).
 I thought that it might be a good task to itemize John's work, especially as it relates to Gardner studies.
 See the list below which is provided as a reminder to us to look further into the articles.
 On the list, too, are Salem articles that mention Gardner.

 But, another example, is the work that we did to track down information about the owner of the barque, Bostonian, that wrecked (Oct 1850) at what became Gardiner, OR (update - 30 October 2018).
 The original work was done in 2014 with an article published in The Essex Genealogist.
 The owner was a descendant of George of Rhode Island, though, two of his wives were descendants of Thomas Gardner of Salem.
 But, as well as the family information, there is a whole lot to discuss about the time (More on the Gold Rush 31 Mar 2016).